Green River College is an all-access, public college where students from all over the world come together to learn, grow and enrich their lives.

 Green River's service area is defined as District 10 by the 1967 Washington State Legislature; the college is governed by a five-member board of trustees.
 Financial support comes from state appropriations and student tuition.

 Main Campus Hours

 Although opening and closing hours vary from department to department, all offices are open between 9:30 a.m. - 4 p.m., Monday through Friday.
-Please visit departmental pages for specific hours.
+View our Hours of Operation page for department specific hours.

 Main campus is located at: